loopstick/ArduinoTutorial/README.md

 Now that we've got sensor data coming in (as a range of values) what can we do with the data?

+We could do some math to calculate the voltage we're measuring:
+_File->Examples->Basics->AnalogReadVoltage_

+That's nice, but what if we want to use the sensor data to control some kind of physical reaction (light, heat, motion) to the data?

 Let's shift our focus, for a moment, to outputting a range of voltages.
-Then we'll put the input and output togetherto get real world input to control real world output.
+Then we'll put the input and output together to get real world input to control real world output.